Seres Therapeutics to Present - GuruFocus.com

-Seres+Therapeutics%2C+Inc. (Nasdaq: MCRB), a leading microbiome therapeutics company, today announced that Eric Shaff, President and Chief Executive Officer of Seres Therapeutics, will provide a corporate presentation at the Jefferies Healthcare Conference on Wednesday, June 7, 2023 at 8:00 a.m.
-ET in New York City.
+Seres+Therapeutics%2C+Inc. (Nasdaq: MCRB), a leading microbiome therapeutics company, today announced that Seres Therapeutics management, will participate in a question and answer format discussion at the Goldman Sachs Global Healthcare Conference on Monday, June 12, 2023 at 4:40 p.m.
+PT.

 An audio webcast of the presentation will be available under the “Investors and News” section of Seres’ website.
 A replay of the presentation will become available approximately one hour after the event and will be archived for 21 days.